Louisiana Maritime Injury Attorney Representing Injured Barge and Tugboat Workers

 There are a number of additional steps that you can take to make sure that your rights are protected and that you are treated fairly.

 Before getting the report signed, make sure that it accurately reflects what happened.
-If your employer gives you an inaccurate report, consult a Louisiana tugboat accident lawyer and respond in writing.
+If your employer gives you an inaccurate report, consult a Louisiana maritime injury lawyer and respond in writing.
 Even if the report is accurate, it is often helpful to prepare your own written statement detailing the accident as soon as possible after the accident occurs.

 Finally, do not return to work if you are injured.
 Instead, request to be returned to shore and seek medical assistance as soon as possible.